 By default, SigOpt will aim to optimize your metric or search for the efficient frontier when more than one metric is being optimized.
 However, it can also be helpful to track metrics even when they are not being optimized.
 For example, some metrics may be very strongly correlated so you want to focus optimization on one.
 Another case is when investigating a new field while still needing to report an industry–standard one.
 The goal of Metric Strategy is to enable you to more easily track these metrics.
 Now you can store up to 50 metrics on an experiment while focusing optimization on one or two.

-Constraint Metric can be used when you have some guardrail metrics in your system.
-Constraint Metric allows SigOpt to factor in the values of additional metrics during the optimization process.
+Metric Constraints can be used when you have some guardrail metrics in your system.
+Metric Constraints allow SigOpt to factor in the values of additional metrics during the optimization process.

 Stored metrics allow you to better track all the relevant information you uncover in your experiment and enable more informative, more flexible graphs on the Analysis Page.